-Once you have decided that you will need a contract for your event, complete the Contract Checklist online here
+Once you have decided that you will need a contract for your event, complete the Contract Checklist online on the getINVOLVED website.

 After submitting your request, follow up with your Advisor to review the information and then she/he will provide the supplier with the contract and W-9 form.
 The request for a contract should be submitted at least FOUR WEEKS before your event.
 Contracts WILL NOT be developed with less than two weeks prior to the event.